stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 section.

 Here is an example of using `FromString`.
-Assume, we write an application where users can identify themselves with a user name and password.
+Assume, we write an application where users can identify themselves with a username and password.
 Both consist of strings of characters, so it is pretty easy to confuse and mix up the two things, although they clearly have very different semantics.
 In these cases, it is advisable to come up with new types for the two,